dayasusanthomas/PCB/README.md

-Personal PCB made during Hardware Hacks 2025.
+Custom PCB made during Hardware Hacks 2025 at University of Toronto